frantic1048/img2html/README.md

 You want to use html to show your image ?

-generate a html use box-shadow to show pictures.
+generate html uses box-shadow to show picture.

+Or a html shows your image sequence in a folder as **animation** !

 Take care of the Super-High-Energy output ( >﹏<。)